 "American Self-Fashioning and the Problems of Autobiography."
 Teaching the Literatures of Early America.
 Ed.
 Carla Mulford.
 New York: Modern Language Association, 1999.
 229-242.

 "Louisa May Alcott."
 Nineteenth-Century American Women Writers: A Bio-Bibliographical Critical Sourcebook.
 Ed.
 Denise D. Knight.
-Westport: Greenwood Press, 1997.
+Westport, CT: Greenwood Press, 1997.
 1-10.

 "Humanitarianism and Uncertainty in Arthur Mervyn."
 Essays in Literature 22 (1995): 215-26.

 "Whitman and the Humanitarian Possibilities of Lilacs."
 Prospects: An Annual Journal of American Cultural Studies 18 (1993): 51-79.